Credit

 Pay More Than the Minimum Due

 Nearly every line of credit or loan offers consumers the option to pay the “minimum due” on their balance.
 This amount is the smallest credit card payment that an account holder must pay to keep their account current.
-This amount is determined by the credit card issuer and based on your balance and the current rate of interest.
+This amount is determined by the credit card issuer and is based on your balance and the current rate of interest.

-Although it may seem like a relief to have a small payment due, this minimum payment makes a minimal impact on decreasing your balance.
+Although it may seem like a relief to have a small payment due, this minimum payment makes a minimal impact on decreasing your credit line balance.
 And the longer you keep a balance, the more interest you’ll have to pay.

 It can be discouraging to discover that you have a low credit score.
 However, by building some good financial habits, you can raise your credit score quickly—and keep it soaring.